 You may experience an immediate improvement in your mood but unless you continue with the program in the way we describe you are very likely to relapse.

-You receive Bright Light Therapy (please see separate blog for instructions) for 30 minutes in your room sometime between 6.45am and 9am.
-The exact timing will depend on the results of our initial assessment of your sleep programme.
-You sit about a foot (30cm) from the light with your eyes open.
+You receive Bright Light Therapy (please see separate blog for detailed instructions) for 30 minutes sometime between 6.45am and 9am.
+The exact timing will depend on the results of our initial assessment but for most people is usually about 7am.
+You should sit about a foot (30cm) from the light with your eyes open.
 Ideally, the light screen should be tilted at a 15° angle toward you so that the light is projected over as you receive treatment.
 You should not stare at the light, but you may read, work, eat, etc. while receiving the light therapy.
 An alternative to Bright Light Therapy is to go outdoors first thing in the morning for natural sunlight especially in the Summer months.

 You then go to bed at 5pm and wake by 1am (i.e., about 8 hours sleep).